wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/intro.md

 With this matcher, the module matches every input url, no matter the depth, and turns the segments into enumerated position parameters.
 These parameters will then be chained by the *StaticResolver* to build the full path of the file to load.

+In the eventuality the loader will fail to load the requested file, the routing will be redirected to the *NotFound* page.

 ### Table Of Content
 Optionally, static content files may belong to a *Table Of Content* object.
 The table of content is a json file, located in the *assets/docs* folder too, describing the relationship among static content files and enabling foreward and backward navigation: